Rasika Shekar's 'Yavum' is all about breaking inner barriers, celebrating small wins in life | Entertainment

 Asked about this, Rasika said it was not intentional. ''It just turned out to be an 'all-women' crew, which was truly beautiful because we all felt deeply connected to the concept....with every Zoom call we had, the ideas became deeper.''
 Most of her concerts are digital this season and barring a few, her on-ground/stage shows resume from January.

 ''I have worked on six songs this year which are currently in the final phase of production.
-They will continue to release from January onwards...''PTI BN SS PTI PTI.
+They will continue to release from January onwards...''PTI BN SS PTI PTI PTI PTI.

 - READ MORE ON: